Commentary: Funding Changi Airport Terminal 5? Look at Hong Kong, Incheon airports' expansion

 The Airport Construction Fee in HKIA, which users have started paying, will be fixed for the period of time it takes to repay the borrowings, estimated to be by 2030.
 Departing passengers will be charged between S$12 and S$30 depending on the class of travel, distance, and point of origination.

-In comparison, Changi’s surcharge for the airport’s development will start from S$10.80 in July and increase S$2.50 every year up to 2024 by which time all departing passengers will contribute $25.80 to the airport’s development fund.
+In comparison, Changi’s Airport Development Levy will start from S$10.80 in July, and the Passenger Service and Security Fee will increase S$2.50 every year up to 2024, by which time all departing passengers will pay S$62.30 in airport fees.

 The Singapore government has rejected tiered charges, citing fairness for all passengers.
 However, passengers who are paying for a terminal they may never use in the future may bristle at the unfairness of the pre-funding.